varnsen-net/garybot/README.md

 ## Configuration

-Gary is configured via environment variables or a `.env` file in the project root.
+Garybot is configured via environment variables or a `.env` file in the project root.

 | Variable | Description |
 |---|---|